bitovi/hatchify/doc/schema/naming.md

 Optionally set `namespace` when using Postgres to use [Postgres Schemas](https://www.postgresql.org/docs/current/ddl-schemas.html) which are like namespaces for tables.
 The `namespace` must be written as singular PascalCase as follows:

-### readOnly

-Optionally set `readOnly` to create only GET middleware for this schema.
-This is useful when data is populated from somewhere else or when pointing the schema to a SQL view.

 ```ts
 const AcmeCorp_SalesPerson = {
   name: "SalesPerson",